1

 Company Description

-For nearly 30 years, UL Solutions' passion for innovation and commitment to providing the highest levels of integrity to our clients and colleagues has made our company into an international leader in renewable energy technology applications.
+For nearly 30 years, UL Solutions passion for innovation and commitment to providing the highest levels of integrity to our clients and colleagues has made our company into an international leader in renewable energy technology applications.
 We offer an exciting working environment at our corporate headquarters in a rapidly growing industry, competitive salaries, and excellent benefits.

 Job Description

-2. Ensure all equipment is level & clean on a weekly basis;
+2. Ensure all equipment is clean;

-4. Ensure there is no debris obstructing the system (depending on site/region, grass cutting, snow removal, or clearing brush); and
+3. Ensure there is no debris obstructing the system (depending on site/region, grass cutting, snow removal, or clearing brush); and

-5. Confirm the system is secure and hasn't been tampered with.
+4. Confirm the system is secure and hasn't been tampered with.

-Occasionally, UL Solutions may request your assistance in replacing or troubleshooting equipment.
+Occasionally, UL may request your assistance in replacing or troubleshooting equipment.
 A Senior Engineer would contact you to walk you through the process.
 They will support you while onsite and review data after the equipment repair.

 Qualifications

-Must be able to take instruction remotely throughout length of contract term.
+Must be able to take instruction remotely.

 Required to treat all applicable information as confidential.